besartelezi/kahoot-but-better/README.md

   - <code>npx create-react-app kahoot-two-electric-boogaloo</code>
 - [x] Do some of your own research, and write it down in the README
 - [x] Read some more documentation: [Like this one!](https://reactjs.org/docs/getting-started.html)
+- [x] Add helpers folder
 - [ ] Play around in React
-  - [ ] Look at the Coaches' README, read how React works according to it.
+  - [x] Look at the Coaches' README, read how React works according to it.
+  - [ ] Make some HTML appear!
 - [ ] Add some layout components (Header, Navigation, Footer, GameWindow, ...)
-- [ ] Add helpers folder